Protecting Human Activity Signatures in Compressed IEEE 802.11 CSI Feedback: Abstract

 \section{Abstract}

 Explicit channel state information (CSI) feedback in IEEE~802.11 conveys \emph{transmit beamforming directions} by reporting quantized Givens rotation and phase angles that parametrize the right-singular subspace of the channel matrix.
 Because these angles encode fine-grained spatial signatures of the propagation environment, recent work have shown that plaintext CSI feedback can inadvertently reveal user activity, identity, and location to passive eavesdroppers.
-In this work, we introduce a standards-compatible \emph{differentially private (DP) quantization mechanism} that replaces deterministic angular quantization with an $\varepsilon$-DP stochastic quantizer applied directly to the Givens parameters of the transmit beamforming matrix.
+In this work, we introduce a standards-compatible \emph{differentially private (DP) quantization mechanism} that replaces deterministic angular quantization with a stochastic quantizer with a localized differential privacy guarantee, applied directly to the Givens parameters of the transmit beamforming matrix.
 The mechanism preserves the 802.11 feedback structure, admits closed-form sensitivity bounds for the angular representation, and enables principled privacy calibration.
 Numerical simulations demonstrate strong privacy guarantees with minimal degradation in beamforming performance.